Vinter-Product-and-Development/vintersdk/README.md

 from vintersdk import VinterAPI, VinterAPIAsync
 ```

-## Creating instances of the VinterAPI class
+## Creating Instances of the VinterAPI class

 ```python
 from vintersdk import VinterAPI